Young Visual Art

 Creating together

 All Young Visual Art's activities are conducted in collaboration with young people, as well as youth work and visual art professionals.
-Long term partners include e.g. Amos Rex art museum and its Generation triennal.
-Activities are organised mainly in Finnish and partially in English and Swedish.
+Long term partners include Amos Rex art museum and its Generation triennal, Nuori Kulttuuri, and youth culture centre Monitoimitalo 13.
+Activities are organised mainly in Finnish and partially in English.

 Guidelines for safer space